2164-ServiceNow/Nithish-Venu-CricInfo/README.md

 ### User Stories:

-* As a user, I am able to create an account to securely store and manage my personalized watchlist.
+* As a user, I can to securely register for an account and log in to access the application's features.

-* As a user, I can log in to my account with secure authentication to access my personalized watchlist and other features.
+* As a user, I can to search for movies by title, so that I can quickly find information about my favorite films.

-*  As a user, I can search for movies by title, and view a curated list of relevant results based on my search query.
+* As a user, I can to add movies to a personal watchlist, so that I can keep track of films I want to watch later

-* As a user, I can click on a movie from the search results to view its detailed information, including description, cast, and release date.
+* As a user, I can to remove movies from my watchlist, so that I can manage the list based on my preferences.

-* As a user, I can add movies to my watchlist directly from the movie details page for future reference.
+* As a user, I can to sort search results by release date or rating, so that I can prioritize movies according to my preferences.

 * As a user, I can easily remove movies from my watchlist whenever I choose.

-* As a user, I can filter my watchlist by specific criteria, such as genre or release year, for improved browsing and management.
+* As a user, I can to watch trailers for movies directly within the application, so that I can preview them before watching.

-*  As a user, I am provided with clear, user-friendly error messages when a search or API call fails, ensuring a seamless experience.
+* As a user, I can to filter search results by genre or release year, so that I can find movies that match my interests.

 ### Collaborators:
 Venu Babu Peram  - [venubabuperam](https://github.com/venubabuperam)